-Since this 6 by 6 inch ceramic plate came with a hanging mechanism on the back, many a fan would have probably used it as wall-decoration.
+Since this 6 by 6 inch ceramic plate came with a hanging mechanism on the back, many fans used it as wall-decoration.

 Jacket | 1956

-If I would have been around in mid 50′s America, THIS would have topped my wantlist (with the black leather belt in second place)!
+If I would have been around in mid 50’s America, THIS would have topped my wantlist!
 My absolue favourite of all the vintage E.P.E. merchandise.

-This cool cool Jacket probably did not sell very well in 1956, since it might have been one of the most expensive items in the E.P.E. range.
-Maybe this is why we hardly ever see this item turn up in auction nowadays (in fact, I only saw it once).
+This cool Jacket did not sell very well since it was one of the most expensive E.P.E. items.
+This is why this item hardly turns up in auction nowadays.

 Jeans | 1956

-From the impossible to find Jacket to the just as impossible to find pair of Blue-Jeans (which were actually black) is just a small step.
+From the impossible to find Jacket to the impossible to find Blue Jeans is just a small step.